 We have lots of properties in and around Buttermere and Crummock Water.

 One popular route which begins in the village of Elterwater takes in both Colwith Force and Skelwith Force, two beautiful waterfalls in the area that are well worth seeing, especially after rain.
 This 4.5-mile route then returns past the small lake of Elter Water and back to the village, where you can find great food and speciality beers at The Britannia Inn.
 Sit outside in summer, or cosy up by a warm fire in the winter.

 4. A circuit of Loweswater and the Kirkstile Inn

 Here at Sally's Cottages we love a waterside walk, so it's no surprise that the 4-mile circuit of Loweswater is among our many favourites.
 You can start this lovely walk from Maggie's Bridge, a National Trust car park at the southern end of Loweswater.
 This area is often particularly quiet (an undiscovered gem), with much of the shoreline surrounded by trees.
 Although not on the route itself, the Kirkstile Inn is just a short distance away.

 5. Scale Force and The Fish Inn, Buttermere

-Scale Force is the tallest waterfall in the Lake District at 38 metres high and is best seen immediately after it has rained!
+Scale Force is the tallest waterfall in the Lake District, at 38 metres high, and is best seen immediately after it has rained.
 A walk from Buttermere and back is around four miles long and should take about two hours.
-On your return to Buttermere village, why not stop off at The Fish Inn, which is known for the story of Mary Robinson, the 'Maid of Buttermere', who lived and worked there.
-Mary married John Hatfield, who was actually an imposter and bigamist calling himself Colonel Hope - he was later hanged in Carlisle for forgery!
-The tale is told in Melvyn Bragg's novel Maid of Buttermere.
+On your return to Buttermere village, stop off at The Fish Inn, which is known for the story of Mary Robinson, the 'Maid of Buttermere', who lived and worked there.
+Mary married John Hatfield, who was actually an imposter and a bigamist calling himself Colonel Hope - he was later hanged in Carlisle for forgery!
+The tale is told in Melvyn Bragg's novel, Maid of Buttermere.